 Level 4 Group Triple P (Triple P – Positive Parenting Program®) is a targeted parenting intervention that aims to teach parents 17 different strategies for improving their child’s social, emotional and behavioural well-being.
 Groups of up to 12 parents attend sessions over eight weeks delivered by a trained and supervised practitioner.
 The programme includes five two-hour group sessions where parents actively participate in a range of exercises to learn about the causes of child behaviour problems, setting specific goals, and using strategies to promote child development, manage misbehaviour, and plan for high-risk situations.
 Then there are three (15 to 30 minute) individual telephone consultations to assist parents with independent problem solving while they are practising the skills at home.

-As part of the Home Learning Environment Round, the EEF has partnered with the Department for Education and Leeds-based education charity SHINE to test projects that support parents to help improve their children’s learning and development before they start school.
-Level 4 Group Triple P is widely used internationally and has been shown over several robust studies to lead to improvements in children’s behaviour.
-Level 4 Group Triple P rated highly by the Early intervention Foundation and the Triple P Parenting Program as a whole is the UN’s highest rated family skills training programme.
+As part of the Home Learning Environment Round, the EEF partnered with the Department for Education and Leeds-based education charity SHINE to evaluate programmes that support parents to help improve their children’s learning and development before they start school.
+In this study staff in early years settings were trained and accredited by Triple P UK to deliver the programme to parents of 3 – 4 year olds.